subratamondal1/django-tutorial/README.md

 - **URL - Uniform Resource Locator** is a way to locate resources on the internet.
 Resources can be a web page, image, audio, video, pdf and others.

-- **HTTP - Hypertext Transfer Protocol** defines how a client and a server can communicate with each other on the internet.
+- **HTTP - Hypertext Transfer Protocol** is a Request-Response protocol, it defines how a client and a server can communicate with each other on the internet.

 - **API - Application Programming Interface** Server is a gateway to the data for the Client, the Server provides an API through which the Client interacts with the Server.